 Day 2 Contemporary Architecture and Parks

 As much as we loved walking about Cordoba’s beautiful city center we were overwhelmed by the amount of cool new sites.
 We loved the interesting architecture of the Centro Cívico del Bicentenario, Emilio Caraffa Museum and the usability of the fabulous Giant Slide – Cordoba Cultural Centre.
 Yes, architectural works should be pretty, but above all useful!
-As an urban planner myself I was impressed by the amount of brilliantly executed Urban Rehabilitation Projects we encountered in Córdoba.
+Additionally Córdoba houses several brilliantly executed Urban Rehabilitation Projects.
 Our favorites are the Paseo de Los Artes in the bohemian Güemes neighborhood (ex factory) and cultural center Paseo del Buen Pastor (ex convent).

 While Córdoba Province boasts some outstanding hills and mountains, inside the city there only a handful of small parks and river promenades.
 On the other hand, south of the center lays Cordoba’s green epicenter: the enormous Sarmiento Park.
 We liked it so much, that we stayed there for hours.
 It was wonderful to just stroll around and people watch; it seems that the locals use it as an open air living room!
 We had lunch in a small kiosk right in the middle of the park.
 And then we walked by the gorgeous Hipólito Yrigoyen Avenue to get back to our hotel.